 - Exclude categories: Select the categories on which the coupon does not apply.

 - Email restrictions: List of emails that have access to the coupon - separated by comma.

 Once you have filled out the above mentioned fields, you are almost done creating the coupon.
 Let's take a look at the last step.

 Step 4 - Usage Limits Section

-The Usage Limit section lets you limit number of times a person can use the coupon and the limit on number of products.
+The Usage Limit section lets you limit number of times a person can use a WooCommerce coupons and the limit on number of products.

 Quickly select the values for the three fields, Usage limit per coupon, Limit usage to X items and Usage limit per user or you can leave the default values as shown in the above image.